My goal is break a stigma

 - Elementary and High Schools (grade five to grade 12)

 - Educational Forums

 - Universities and Colleges

-- People living with epilepsy and their support system
+- People living with epilepsy and/or their caregivers

-- Providing support for brain tumour patients (pre-and-post surgical) and their families
+- Brain tumour patients (pre-and-post surgical) and/or their caregivers

-- Patients entering – or considering – the Epilepsy Monitoring Unit (EMU) and their support team
+- Patients entering – or considering – the Epilepsy Monitoring Unit (EMU) and/or their caregivers

-For booking information, please visit the contact page.
-Some of these services are free, please contact for details.
+For booking information, please visit my contact page.